jaxon-php/jaxon-laravel/README.md

 Routing and middleware
 ----------------------

-Register the Jaxon middleware for Laravel.
+Register the Jaxon middleware for Laravel in the `app/Http/Kernel.php` file.

 ```php
     protected $routeMiddleware = [